 - Immigrant investors

 The topic of asylum has been prominent in the news as of late.
 As the controversy continues it’s important now more than ever to have an immigration attorney on your side.
-Here are some important factors to know in the extremely complicated process of asylum:

 Any individuals who are facing persecution in their native countries have the right to seek asylum under international and federal law.